shybovycha/libc.js/README.md

 Then, define three entities:

-1. *Initial application state*, which is nothing but an object, containing application state
+1. *Initial component state*, which is nothing but an object, containing component state
 2. *Reducer* or, in terms of Elm, `udpate :: State -> Message -> State` function, returning a new state, calculated on the current state and the incoming message (both passed as function parameters)
-3. *View* function, which is `view :: State -> DispatchFn -> Html` in terms of Elm; this function should return an array in form of `[tagName, {attributes}, ([children] | text)]` to generate the new version of an application UI; this new version will be used to **update** the existing UI (like with React - by using a very small changeset); the second argument for this function is a `dispatch(message)` function, which you may want to use to set event listeners to add some interaction to your app
+3. *View* function, which is `view :: State -> Children -> DispatchFn -> VirtualDOMNode` in terms of Elm; this function should return an array in form of `[(tagName | ComponentFn), {attributes}, ([children] | text)]` to generate the new version of an component UI; this new version will be used to **update** the existing UI (like with React - by using a very small changeset); the second argument for this function is a `dispatch(message)` function, which you may want to use to set event listeners to add some interaction to your component

-Now, using the `createApplication :: State -> UpdateFn -> ViewFn -> Application` helper you may create an app instance.
+Now, using the `createComponent :: State -> ViewFn -> UpdateFn -> ComponentFn` helper you may create a component.

-Application instance has two handy methods:
+Component is a factory function, which can be used later in other components.
+It has a signature of `ComponentFn :: State -> Children -> VirtualDOMNode`. `VirtualDOMNode`, returned by component factory function call, is just as a usual DOM node, except it is handled by JavaScript prior to the browser.
+It has a set of methods, similar to `DOMNode`:

-1. `mount(HTMLElement)`, which materializes the application (attaches application view' DOM tree to the `placeholder` node)
+1. `mount(HTMLElement)`, which mounts the application (attaches application view' DOM tree to the `placeholder` node)
-2. `dispatch(message)`, which sends a message to the `update(...)` function, so you could communicate with your app

-Feel free to use the `Application.dispatch` method to set event listeners on the existing UI elements.
+2. `addEventListener(eventName, eventHandler)`
+3. `removeEventListener(eventName, eventHandler)`
+4. `dispatchEvent(eventObject)`
+5. `appendChild(VirtualDOMNode)`
+6. `removeChild(VirtualDOMNode)`
+7. `getAttribute(attrName)`
+8. `setAttribute(attrName, attrValue)`
+9. `equal(VirtualDOMNode)` - compares this node to the given one
+10. `applyChanges(VirtualDOMNode)` - finds the differences between this VirtualDOMNode and the given one and applies them on this node

 ## Examples